AleoNet/welcome/documentation/guides/aleo/03_language.md

 A closure is declared as `closure {name}:`.
 Closures contain instructions that can compute values.
 Closures are helper functions that cannot be executed directly.
-Closures may be called by other functions.
+Closures may be called by other local or external functions, but cannot return records, nor do calls nor do awaits.

 ```aleo showLineNumbers
 closure foo: